🎨

 Here's how an internal link looks like on a live page.

-In this sentence, “content goals” is an internal link that directs the user to another article on our website that shows them how to build content marketing goals.
+In this description, “content goals” is an internal link that directs the user to another article on our website that shows them how to build content marketing goals.

 As you can see from this, internal links help users to navigate between related content on a website.
 But their usage and importance extend well beyond that.